Phoenix in Graceful Clouds of Blessing

 To keep the practice simple I confined the number of movements by bringing in the five elements, gold, water, wood, fire and earth, to work on the meridians for the benefits of the organs.

-Then, a complete form, linking up all the 16 stances is presented for ultimate pleasure and flow of energy in a gentle but lively grace.
+Then, a complete form, linking up all the 16 stances is presented for ultimate pleasure of training and demonstration with the flow of energy in a gentle but lively grace.

 However simple, the form is comprehensive and found on profound theories and is extremely precise in the postures to be appreciated by all as a valuable reference.